Punktum-dk/rp-service-specification/README.md

 The domain name might might become available for registration upon deletion after the 30 day redemption period.
 It will not be possible to register or take over the name servers marked for deletion.
 They can only be recreated after successful deletion by the registry.

+<a id="transfer-domain-name"></a>

+#### Transfer Domain Name

+The feature requires that the portal-user has the meta-role: `Registrar`, please see: [Meta-Roles](#meta-roles) for more details.

+<a id="change-name-servers-for-domain-name"></a>

+#### Change Name Servers for Domain Name

+<a id="change-registrant-for-domain-name"></a>

+The feature requires that the portal-user has the meta-role: `Name Server Administrator`, please see: [Meta-Roles](#meta-roles) for more details.

+#### Change Registrant for Domain Name

+Change of registrant is only possible for a registrar for a registrar managed domain name.

+1. The domain name has to be eligible for the transfer
+1. The transfer can only take place within the registrars own portfolio, so it is not possible to do this operation across portfolios.
+Meaning that the existing registrant and designated registrant both have to be created as uses in the registrars portfolio

+Due to the registry requirements for ID-control and agreements to the registry terms and conditions the process might be asynchronous depending on the circumstances of the operation.

+- If the request is accompanied by a order confirmation token, this is not requested by the registry
+- If the designated registrant already has completed ID-control successfully or is not required to do so

+The request will be instant and the change registrant fee will be deducted from the registrar account upon success

+- If the request is not accompanied by an order confirmation token, an accept of the DK Hostmaster's terms and conditions by the registrant, will be requested by the registrar.
+This request is valid for 14 days

+- If the designated registrant is required to complete ID-control, the registry will, as for accept of terms and conditions, contact the user directly are request the ID-control.
+The request expires after 14 days

+The registrar is notified on all steps of the above process:

+- Upon request for accept of terms and conditions
+- Upon request for ID-control
+- Upon expiration of request for accept of terms and conditions
+- Upon expiration of request for ID-control
+- Upon rejection of ID-control
+- Success of operation

+As for the immediate successful execution, the delayed process the change registrant fee will be deducted from the registrar account upon success.

+See current prices at the DK Hostmaster website: [Products and Prices][DKHMPRICES].
+Insufficient funds in the registrar account will not prohibit this operation.

+<a id="renew-domain-name"></a>

+#### Renew Domain Name

+The feature requires that the portal-user has the meta-role: `Payer`, please see: [Meta-Roles](#meta-roles) for more details.

+Domain name subscriptions can be renewed manually via the registrar portal.
+The feature applies to both:

+- Registrant managed domain names, where the registrar is appointed as the billing contact
+- Registrar managed domain names

+This can be done up to the expiration date of the specific domain name.
+It does not influence auto-renew or auto-expiration apart from delaying there effective execution and automatic change to the domain name lifespan.

+See current prices at the DK Hostmaster website: [Products and Prices][DKHMPRICES].
+Insufficient funds in the registrar account will not prohibit this operation.

 <a id="name-server"></a>

+The feature requires that the portal-user has the meta-role: `Name Server Administrator`, please see: [Meta-Roles](#meta-roles) for more details.

 ### Name Server